-The value must be between 0 and 100.
+The value must be in the range 0-100.
 The initial default value is the value of VPSEQT, which is the sequential steal threshold for the virtual buffer pool.
 The initial default value is set when the SPSIZE is altered to a value greater than zero, if SPSEQT was never specified before.